 University policy as stated in the Graduate Bulletin is as follows:

 Regulations Governing the Transfer of Credit to a Graduate Program

-- Candidates for degrees at this University are requested to receive the approval of their advisors or of the Dean of Graduate Studies before registering for courses at other colleges if they plan later to present them for transfer credit.
+Candidates for degrees at this University are requested to receive the approval of their advisors or of the Dean of The Graduate School before registering for courses at other colleges if they plan later to present them for transfer credit.

-- An official transcript of the student's record in the course(s) presented for transfer credit should be sent to the Office of Graduate Studies, State University of New York at Albany, 1400 Washington Avenue, Albany, New York 12222.
+An official transcript of the student's record in the course(s) presented for transfer credit should be sent to the Graduate School, State University of New York at Albany, 1400 Washington Avenue, Albany, New York 12222.

 (GRADUATE REGULATIONS AND DEGREE REQUIREMENTS, as of 11/17/05)

 I have been admitted, but I need to defer my semester of entry.
 How do I do this?

 Admitted students who need to defer their application term of entry will need to submit a request via the following link and pay $20: Graduate Admission Deferral Request Form.
 Applications can be deferred for up to one year of the original application admit term.
 Your admission is not guaranteed when you request a deferral.
 Your application may be reconsidered with the pool of applications received for the term you are changing to.

 Does the University offer an orientation for newly admitted graduate students?